Please use another Browser

 Plant security starts with conventional building access and extends to securing of sensitive areas by means of key cards.
 Tailored industry security services include processes and guidelines for comprehensive plant protection.
 These range from risk analysis and the implementation and monitoring of suitable measures to regular updates.

-Protection of automation networks against unauthorized access with access protection, segmentation (e.g. DMZ) and encrypted communication using security using security appliances, Internet and wireless routers, and Security SIMATIC S7 communications processors.
+Protection of automation networks against unauthorized access with access protection, segmentation (e.g. DMZ) and encrypted communication using security using industrial security appliances, Internet and wireless routers, and Security SIMATIC S7 communications processors.

 Our portfolio has been optimized for use in automation systems and are designed for the specific requirements of industrial networks.